Boris Said: 2015–2017: 2 planned retirements, Go FAS Racing, Joe Gibbs Racing, and Circle Sport-TMG

-2021–2022: Return to NASCAR
+2021–2023: Return to NASCAR

 On May 17, 2021, it was revealed through the release of the entry list for the Xfinity Series race at Circuit of the Americas that Said would drive the No. 13 for MBM Motorsports.
 It is his first NASCAR start since 2017 and his first Xfinity Series start since 2015.
 Said also attempted to qualify for the Xfinity Series race at Road America, but would fail to qualify.

 On March 11, 2022, MBM Motorsports announced on their Facebook page that Said would be entering the Texas Grand Prix in the No. 66 Ford Mustang, in his first Cup Series start since 2017.
 Said started the race 37th, the slowest time set during qualifying.
 He finished the race 26th.

+On September 26, 2023, Hendrick Motorsports announced that Said would race the No. 17 Chevrolet in the Xfinity Series at the Charlotte ROVAL race.
+Said and team owner Rick Hendrick had previously been business partners.
+“If I do well in this race, it’ll definitely be my last for sure in NASCAR."
+Said announced after the announcement.
+Said would fail to qualify after experiencing a mechanical issue in qualifying, marking the first time since 2007 that a Hendrick Motorsports car would fail to qualify in the Xfinity Series.

 American Le Mans Series

 Said competed for the PTG Racing Group in the 2000 season, driving a BMW M3 in the GT category, and managed to win at Laguna Seca.

 The PTG Team finished third overall in the GT category that year.

 Said was listed as a driver on the 2011 24 Hours of Le Mans LM GTE Am class entry of Robertson Racing.